| Copyright | Copyright 2024 Ruifeng Xie |

 If your specific use case requires capturing text in encodings other than UTF-8, you can use

-capture and do the encoding yourself.
+String capture and do the encoding yourself.
 We expect UTF-8 to be enough for most use cases.

 textStrict :: String -> Text Source #